 Vanuatu breaks ground with 'loss and damage' costing in new climate plan

 A man passes trees and a fallen shop sign, days after Cyclone Pam in Port Vila, capital city of the Pacific island nation of Vanuatu March 19, 2015.
+International aid agencies ramped up appeals for cyclone-hit Vanuatu on Wednesday, warning that the powerful storm that affected more than two-thirds of the South Pacific island nation had wiped out crops and destroyed fishing fleets, raising the risk of hunger and disease.
 REUTERS/Edgar Su

 What’s the context?